7 Ways to Grow Your Business with Content Marketing

 Every blogger who used the widget naturally linked back to the home page of OptinChat and we got 100s of new registrations per day at its peak.

 These were free leads and the growth rate was much faster than giving away free content.

-Neil Patel has followed a similar strategy recently where he acquired Uber Suggest, a premium keyword research tool for digital marketers and gave it away for free on his blog.
+Neil Patel has followed a similar strategy recently where he acquired Uber Suggest, a premium keyword research tool for digital marketers, and gave it away for free on his blog.
 This led to a lot of backlinks and traffic to his blog.

-This type of marketing is also called as side project marketing.
+This type of marketing is also called side project marketing.
 The project itself doesn’t bring in the revenue, and more often than not it costs money to develop and host the product.
-But the free tool becomes a top of the funnel for your main product or service, attracting prospects and customers into your marketing funnel.
+But the free tool becomes the top of the funnel for your main product or service, attracting prospects and customers into your marketing funnel.